Peer Circles

 Jane Alway

 Jane Alway is an RP with a private practice in York Region who also has experience working within clinics and agencies.
-She has been a board member of the OAMHP since 2013 and has served as Chair of the Ethics and Professional Conduct Committee, the Governance and Risk Management Committee and as President; she currently serves as the Past-President and Chair of the Nominations Committee for OAMHP.
+She has been a board member of the OAMHP since 2013 where she has not only served as President but has also Chaired the Ethics and Professional Conduct Committee, the Governance and Risk Management Committee, and Nominations Committee.
+She is currently the Treasurer for the OAMHP.

 Terri Headshot